Pain in the arch of your foot can really hurt. Like, really hurt. And when your feet hurt, it can be hard to think about anything else.

 To relieve foot arch pain, rest and stretching are often key.
 For plantar fasciitis, it’s important to stretch:

-“Don’t wait until pain gets the better of you,” he says.
-Learn more about foot and ankle care in North Central Pa.
+“Don’t wait until pain gets the better of you,” she says.